Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Outbursts and late-time awakening

-How exactly failures manifest is poorly understood.
-Because of the immense hydrostatic pressures, however, it is thought that, rather than shattering like glass as brittle material would, failed regions deform plastically and flow for a duration that depends on the (unknown) kinematic viscosity of nucleon-rich matter \cite{jones2001}.
-Notably, fluid circulating within `plastic islands' surrounding failure sites (at speeds which may exceed $\sim 10^{3} \text{ cm yr}^{-1}$ \cite{lander19}) constitutes an effective longitudinal velocity which, via induction, produces an electric field that may work to accelerate charges to high-enough Lorentz factors, initiating pair cascading and triggering radio activity for \cite{coop24} $B \gtrsim 10^{14}$~G. One can think of this as a localised rotation which dominates over rigid rotation for ULPs.
-In particular, traditional radio activation theory demands a minimum voltage to excite the necessary pair multiplicity which is difficult to achieve for ULPs unless $B \gg 10^{14}$~G because $P$ is so large \cite{suvm23}.
+Although the exact nature of failures is poorly understood, because of the immense hydrostatic pressures it is thought that, rather than shattering like glass as brittle material would, failed regions of the crust deform plastically \citep{bell14,lg19}.
+Fluid circulating within `plastic islands' surrounding failure sites constitutes an effective longitudinal velocity which, via induction, produces an electric field that works to accelerate charges to high Lorentz factors.
+This initiates pair cascading and can trigger radio activity for relatively modest fields \cite[$\gtrsim 10^{14}$~G;][]{coop24}.
+One can think of the plastic flow as a localised circulation which dominates over rigid rotation for LPTs.
+In particular, radio-activation theory demands a minimum voltage drop ($\Delta V \propto B P^{-2}$) which is difficult to achieve for LPTs unless $B \gg 10^{14}$~G because $P$ is so large \citep{cr92,suvm23}.
+Therefore, the star can only become radio-loud when a failure occurs and a plastic flow is initiated \cite[see][]{coop24}.
+The relative `activity window' set by the duration of a plastic flow and frequency of failures defines a physical \emph{duty cycle}, $D^{\rm p}$, which can be quantified.